ocadotechnology/codeforlife-workspace/CONTRIBUTING.md

   how to do this on GitHub.

-1. To affirm that you own the email address you provided, an email will be sent to the email address.
-The email will contain a link to the commit that added the email address as a contributor.
-You must respond to the email from the same email address stating:
+1. To affirm that you own the email address you provided, an email will be sent to the email address after your pull request has been reviewed and approved by a member of our team.
+The email will contain a link to the pull request that added the email address as a contributor.
+You must forward the email to
+  <codeforlife@ocado.com> from the same email address and state:

     ```txt
-    I confirm that I made this commit and I agree to being a contributor to the Code for Life project under the terms found in my commit.
+    I confirm that I created this pull request and I agree to being a contributor to the Code for Life project.
     ```

 Your email address is now approved to make contributions! 🥳